atm98/Project-LinkShrink/LLD.md

 ## Core Microservices

-The system is divided into several key services, each with its own responsibilities and data ownership:
+The system is divided into several key services, each with its own responsibilities and data ownership.
+All services use a shared Amazon RDS PostgreSQL instance, with each service having its own logical database or schema for strong logical isolation.

 1.  **User Service**: Manages user accounts and authentication.
 2.  **Link Service**: Handles the creation and management of short URLs.